 As we’ve already talked about, certain breeds of dog, and indeed certain individual dogs, seem to be natural scavengers, so a lot of the time it’s a case of eating something (or a few somethings) that just didn’t agree with them, or even eating too fast.

-Saying that, it could also be gastrointestinal problems that need to be examined by a veterinarian, or they might have eaten something toxic.
+Saying that it could also be gastrointestinal problems that need to be examined by a veterinarian, or they might have eaten something toxic.

-There are a number of other number of other health issues ranging from mild to severe that could cause your dog to throw up, and any chronic vomiting (vomiting that lasts more than a couple of days, even if intermittent) should be investigated as soon as possible.
+There are a number of another number of other health issues ranging from mild to severe that could cause your dog to throw up, and any chronic vomiting (vomiting that lasts more than a couple of days, even if intermittent) should be investigated as soon as possible.

 Why Do Dogs Get Hiccups?

 Hiccups in your dog could again be down to eating habits, eating too fast forces air into the dog’s body and causes the diaphragm to spasm, and these spasms cause hiccups.

 Those spasms can also be caused by stress or excitement, which are causes just as difficult to avoid!

 Hiccups are actually fairly common in puppies, which leads experts to believe that it’s a natural reaction, something that happens in the womb to exercise a dog’s lungs and strengthen certain muscles.

 Why Do Dogs Drool?